onehwengineer/python_getting_started/README.md

 - [3] Install **Python3**
   - ```brew install python```
-  - Along with Python 3, Homebrew will install pip3, setuptools and wheel
+  - Along with Python 3, Homebrew will install **pip3**, **setuptools**, and **wheel**
-  - TO UPGRADE : `brew upgrade` + `brew upgrade python3`
+    - (TO UPGRADE : `brew upgrade` + `brew upgrade python3`)
+  - Place Homebrew directory at the top of the PATH environment variable
+  - This will ensure that Homebrew installations will be called over the tools that Mac OS X may select automatically that could run counter to the development environment we’re creating.
+  - You should create or open the ~/.bash_profile file with the command-line text editor nano using the nano command:
+    - `vi ~/.bash_profile`
+  - Once the file opens up in the Terminal window, write the following:
+    - `export PATH=/usr/local/bin:$PATH`
+  - For these changes to activate, in the Terminal window, type:
+    - `source ~/.bash_profile`

+- [a] VSCode
+  - Install `Python extension for Visual Studio Code`
+  - Select Python Interpreter -> `Python 3.8.2 64-bit, /usr/bin/python3`
+  - Install packages by :
+    - `pip3 install --user package-name` ("--user" is important here!)